Best Choice Ever

 Best Choice Ever (承欢记 (Chéng Huān Jì)) is a 2024 Chinese urban television series directed by Tian Yu and produced by Huace Media and Tencent Penguin Pictures.
 It stars Yang Zi as Mai Chenghuan and Xu Kai as Yao Zhiming in the lead roles.

 The series is based on the novel "Story of Joy" by Yi Shu and tells the story of a young woman who is looking for a balance between herself and her family relationships as she grows up.
-The series premiered on CCTV-8 and Tencent Video on 9 April and ended it's run on 27 April.
+The series premiered on CCTV-8 and Tencent Video on 9 April and ended its run on 27 April.

 Plot

 The series follows the story of Mai Chenghuan (played by Yang Zi), a young woman from a typical Shanghai family whose life has always been controlled by her overbearing mother.
 She meets Yao Zhiming (played by Xu Kai), her boss and also the biological grandson of her step-grandmother at her workplace, Botticelli Hotel.
 Their contrasting personalities and misunderstandings create tension between them.
 At home, she faces pressure from her mother, Liu Wanyu (played by He Saifei), to discuss marriage with her boyfriend, Xin Jialiang.
 Differences in family backgrounds and excessive parental involvement lead to their breakup, motivating Chenghuan to assert her independence and focus on her career.
 She later inherits Xing'anli Hotel from her step-grandmother, which brings her into contact with Yao Zhiming again.
 When they reunite, their initial friction persists, but through teamwork and mutual support, they begin to understand each other better and fall in love.

-Chenghuan goes from living under her mother’s watchful eye to finally being independent while still remaining filial.
-She embarks on a meaningful journey of growth, career achievement, and love, discovering her own path and self-worth along the way.
+Chenghuan goes through a character development where she goes from living under her mother's authority to becoming independent while still remaining filial.
+She embarks on a journey of career advancement and romance, discovering her own path along the way.